forkunited/micro-mid/README.md

 	storageFileSystemMicroEventDirPath=/data_reitter/micro/mid_bson/
 	useMongoStorage=false

 Note that the last 5 fields are deprecated, and unimportant.
-The 4 before that give paths to Word2Vec and MateTools models.
-The 8 fields before that (prefixed by "mid") give the names of data collections (directories) at the location referenced by *storage_fs_bson_MIDBson*.
+The 4 prior to the last 5 give paths to Word2Vec and MateTools models.
+The 8 fields before those (prefixed by "mid") give the names of data collections (sub-directories under the location referenced by *storage_fs_bson_MIDBson*).
 The *context_dir* field should be modified to point to the location of the ctx scripts in your project copy of the project (under *src/main/resources/contexts*).
 *storage_fs_bson_MIDBson* points to the directory containing BSON data, and